sjtaylor-9/LHCb-D0-asymmetry/README.md

 ```
 This should produce the same output as shown in the folder *example* (still to be implemented).
 ## Credits
-A large amount of the scripts uses or is inspired by the code written by Camille Jarvis-Stiggants and Michael England during their MPhys project.
+A large amount of the scripts uses or is inspired by the code written by Camille Jarvis-Stiggants and Michael England during their MPhys project and Marc Oriol Pérez in his summer internship.

-**Author:** Marc Oriol Pérez (marc.oriolperez@student.manchester.ac.uk) / **Last modified:** 16th September 2023
+**Author:** Sam Taylor (samuel.taylor-9@student.manchester.ac.uk) / **Last modified:** 5th November 2023